codybloemhard/eliza/README.md

 [sound test on youtube](https://youtu.be/kfLyLSXiLqk)

 ## Disclaimer

-This is is my first project of this kind, the design is not flawless.
+This is is my first project of this kind.
+The design is not flawless.
 I did need some "work" for the parts to fit together.
 The files are as I used them to build my board.
 Build/use/adapt at your own risk.